merely-useful/py-rse/index.md

-What happens if we want to install a Python package that isn't on the list of the few thousand or so most popular data science packages (i.e. the ones that are automatically available via the `conda install` command)?
+What happens if we want to install a Python package that isn't on the list of the few thousand or so most popular data science packages (i.e., the ones that are automatically available via the `conda install` command)?
 The answer is the [Anaconda Cloud][anaconda-cloud] website, where the community can post `conda` installation packages.